claudio4/Uptime-Robot-Telegram-hook/README.md

 ### 3º.
 Get a Telegram token

 * Open a chat with [@BotFather](https://telegram.me/BotFather).
-* Send to him **/newbot** and after his answer, send the name of your bot.
+* Type **/newbot** and after its message type your bot's name.
-* Now send him the alias of your new bot.
+* Now, type your bot's alias.
-* After that the bot Father gives you the token, you must save this.
+* When you're done the BotFather will give you the token, you must save this code.

 ### 4º.
 Getting your chat id.